ThienAnTrinh/product-search/README.md

 Access the jenkins container at port 8081

 Copy and paste the password to log into jenkins.
 Username is _admin_

+To exit the container:

 ```shell
 exit